 Add a little pizzazz to your treats table with festive toothpicks.
 Look for premade picks at a grocery or crafts store.
 Or make your own by printing shapes on cardstock, cutting them out, and taping to the tops of toothpicks.
 These little red, white, and blue flags are also great for differentiating your patriotic desserts this holiday.

 Red, White, and Blue Flowerpots

 Add patriotic pops of color to your 4th of July bash.
-Fill painted pots with red, white, and blue flowers, and line them up on your front stoop or deck.
+Fill painted pots with red, white, and blue summer flowers, and line them up on your front stoop or deck.

 Pretty 4th of July Pinwheels